mattparker/lamplight-phpclient/docs/profiles.md

 ## Creating Profiles

-The endpoint to create a new profile for a person is `https://lamplight.online/api/people/add/role/{role}` and an organisation is `https://lamplight.online/api/orgs/add/role/{role}`.
-You will need to ensure that the settings to enable creation of profiles is enabled in system admin.
+The endpoint to create a new profile for a person is `https://lamplight.online/api/people/add/role/{role}`, an organisation is `https://lamplight.online/api/orgs/add/role/{role}` and a family is `https://lamplight.online/api/family/add/role/{role}`.
+You will need to ensure that the settings to enable creation of the relevant type of profile is enabled in system admin.

 Requests must be POSTed.  `{role}` is a required field and must be one of  `user`, `contact`, `staff`, `funder`, or `org`.